opendistro/for-elasticsearch-docs/docs/security/document-level-security.md

 }
 ```

+These queries can be as complex as you want, but we recommend keeping them simple to minimize the performance impact that the document-level security feature has on the cluster.
+{: .warning }

 ## Parameter substitution

 A number of variables exist that you can use to enforce rules based on the properties of a user.
 For example, `${user.name}` is replaced with the name of the current user.

-This rule would allow a user to read any document where there user-name was a value of the `readable_by` field:
+This rule allows a user to read any document where the username is a value of the `readable_by` field:

 ```json
 PUT _opendistro/_security/api/roles/user_data